Tomorrowland (festival): Kara Savi

 Kara Savi was introduced in 2019 and replaced The Tulip.
-The stage is a medium sized stage with a sea shell shaped design.
-It has a sand dancefloor and generally sees a large gathering of dancers, with dancers dancing around the surrounding banks.
+The stage is a medium-sized stage with a sea shell shaped design.
+It has a sand dancefloor and generally sees a large gathering of dancers, with dancers dancing around the surrounding banks, this stage appeared again in 2022, but in 2023 was replaced by the "Rise by Coca-Cola" stage, using a more simplistic stage design.